njoroge-s/simple_shell/README.md

 This is the simple c shell team project.
-This team consists of Serah Njoroge and Masereka Robert
+Our team consists of Serah Njoroge and Masereka Robert